Texas USA Travel Guide

 Exercise caution, particularly after dark.
 Avoid walking alone in poorly lit areas.
 Keep valuables out of sight.
 A RFID blocking wallet defends against electronic skimming.

-Use reputable taxis or ride-hailing-sharing.
+Use reputable taxis or ride-sharing.
 Never leave personal items visible in parked cars.

-Dallas, located in North Texas, faces specific natural disaster risks.
+Dallas, located in North Texas, faces specific natural disaster threats.

-A comprehensive travel insurance policy is highly recommended for all foreign and important domestic travel.
-This policy should cover medical emergencies, emergency evacuation, cancellation or interruption of your trip, baggage loss, and personal liability.
-Medical spending in the U.S. Are very high, making medical coverage a wise investment.
+A comprehensive travel insurance policy is highly recommended for every international and important domestic travel.
+This policy should cover medical emergencies, emergency evacuation, trip cancellation or interruption, baggage loss, and liability for personal injury.
+Medical costs in the U.S. Are very high, making medical insurance a wise investment.

 World Nomads provides policies regarding adventurous travelers.